apache/incubator-brooklyn/brooklyn-docs/guide/start/policies.md

 mMZngBnb   org.apache.brooklyn.policy.autoscaling.AutoScalerPolicy   RUNNING
 {% endhighlight %}

-You can investigate the status of the `AutoScalerPolicy` with
+You can investigate the status of the `AutoScalerPolicy` with its name or, more succinctly, its ID:

 {% highlight yaml %}
-$ br app cluster ent webcluster policy org.apache.brooklyn.policy.autoscaling.AutoScalerPolicy "RUNNING"
+$ br app cluster ent webcluster policy mMZngBnb "RUNNING"
 {% endhighlight %}